diegodelrieu/SavingBlocksTechnicalAssignment/README.md

 ### 📕 Instructions

 This is a boilerplate template to get you started on the SavingBlocks technical assignment.
+Feel free to make all necessary changes to the boilerplate, including updating the dependencies.

 **You are free not to use this boilerplate and build this from scratch using a stack of your choice.
 If you do, please still follow the delivery instructions**